finarioapp/api/README.md

 ###Secure-Only Operations
 All operations are secure only.
-These operation must be called over an SSL connection with a secure token.
+These operation must be called over an SSL connection with a secure token from the user's registered IP address.

 The required combination of passing a secure token over SSL prevents a "man-in-the-middle" exploitation where an attacker sniffs tokens from a non-SSL connection, then uses the token